 Safety in Malaga

-Spain is officially, one of the safest countries in the world (at least, according to the 2019 Global Peace Index).
+Spain is safe to visit; it’s officially one of the safest countries in the world (at least, according to the 2019 Global Peace Index).

 Violent crime is rare, but it’s still not a very good idea to go wandering around quiet, poorly lit streets by yourself after dark.
 Malaga, however, like most of Spain, is a relatively nocturnal city and you will see people eating, drinking and socialising late into the night – even families.
 This should put your mind at ease.

 It’s basically as safe as any European city, and safer than many, in fact, but there is crime here.
 The best words of advice is to simply keep your belongings close to you, don’t get too drunk, and use your common sense.

 And make sure you’re bloody well insured before taking ANY trip.
 Check out our roundup of the best travel insurance companies to get covered!